 The body is capable of eliminating an average of only one quart of sweat every 24 hours, whereas it can eliminate one and a half quarts of urine.
 Moreover, sweat is unable to eliminate acids in the same concentrations that urine can.
 It is interesting to note that, since increased levels of acids contained in sweat can produce a strong smell, body odor produced by perspiration can be a strong indication of a state of over-acidity.

 Want more information?
-Our Alkaline for Life® pH Test Kit
+Our Alkaline for Life® Diet Starter Kit

 provides all the materials for testing your pH and developing perfect pH balance.